abrahamAlpuerto/FinGPT-Powered-Agents/README.md

-# Multimodal-FinLoRA
+# FinLoRA-Agent

-An extension of FinLoRA to multimodality, with text and image support.
+An extension of FinLoRA to a specific product